opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 #### Authentication

-When connecting to the MCP Server, you'll need to include appropriate authentication headers based on your OpenSearch security setup.
-The example below shows how to add headers in a LangChain client:
+When connecting to the MCP server, you'll need to include appropriate authentication headers based on your OpenSearch security setup.
+The following example shows you how to add headers to a LangChain client:

 ```python
 cred = base64.b64encode(f"{username}:{password}".encode()).decode()